SadkiratSingh/Advanced-Data-Structures/README.md

 > * The Prim, which searches for the minimum spanning tree, only cares about the minimum of the total edges cover all the vertices.
 The relax function is alt = w(u,v)
 > * The Dijkstra, which searches for the minimum path length, so it cares about the edge accumulation.
 The relax function is alt = w(u,v) + u.key

+## Time Complexity in detecting cycle using disjoint sets concept->
+#### O(E**V).This is because we process every edge in the edge list.
+Further in each cycle of procession we check whether the nodes making the edge belong to different or same sets.